 In 2010-11 Studio 20's major project was a collaboration with ProPublica, the investigative reporting non-profit.
 Students experimented with the genre of "the explainer," a form of journalism that provides essential background knowledge and brings clarity to complex issues in the news.
 Read more here and see the project site, Explainer.net.
 Don't miss The Fracking Song, which came out of that work.
 Time magazine named it one of the most creative videos of 2011.

 In December of 2010, NYU announced that the renowned Internet thinker Clay Shirky would be joining the Carter Institute and Studio 20, where he will teach courses and consult on projects.

 In 2012-13, Studio 20's big project revolved around networked reporting.
 Five media partners were involved: The Wall Street Journal, ProPublica (again), Fast Company, Mashable.com and Pando Daily.
 You can read about it here and here.
 The Pando Daily project was featured here.

 Think you might be interested in applying?
 Email firstname.lastname@example.org to let us know; do tell us about yourself and your background.
 Also: how we can find you and your work on the web.

 Here are the official instructions on how to apply.
 (The initial deadline is Jan.
-10; we will accept applications after that and throughout the spring but cannot guarantee space or financial aid.
+4, 2015; we will accept applications after that but cannot guarantee space or financial aid.
 Please note that the GRE General Exam is required of all applicants.
 See our How to Apply page for more details.
 If you cannot take the GRE by January 3, you should submit your application by the deadline and take the GRE before March 1.)

 Here is a map showing where we are located.

 Follow professors Jay Rosen and Jason Samuels on Twitter, as well as Clay Shirky.
-Follow Studio 20 on Tumblr.
+And check back at this site for updates.